Money is a great servant but a bad master. Francis Bacon

 But would you want to spend four hours at a restaurant even once a month, let alone several times each week?
 If you ate like that very often, you’d soon be overweight.
 A glass of wine is nice, and more is nice on a special occasion, but that level of alcohol consumption on a regular basis doesn’t help your future self.
 And, as crazy as they are, you probably enjoy sharing supper with your children.

-In this lengthy podcast, Joshua Sheats does a terrific job telling the story of why lowering your financial goals can be a big help for your life, both now and in the future.
-Whether you accept all the assumptions or not, listen carefully as he reads about the different budgets based on different levels of wealth, and ask yourself whether a higher level of consumption in the future is actually what you want.
+In a lengthy podcast (now lost from his archives), Joshua Sheats did a terrific job telling the story of why lowering your financial goals can be a big help for your life, both now and in the future.
+Whether I accepted all the assumptions or not, I listen carefully as he read about the different budgets based on different levels of wealth, and asked myself whether a higher level of consumption in the future is actually what I want.

 How much you need depends on how much you spend